Steam Deck: Games

 Users download games onto the Steam Deck to store on either the internal storage or SD card, each storage device treated as a separate Steam Library for games.
 This allows SD cards with different Steam Libraries to be swapped in and out.
 Valve is exploring the ability to pre-load games on an SD card outside of the Deck, such as through a personal computer.
 The ability to download games onto the Steam Deck from a local network Steam installation was added in February 2023.

-While the Deck was designed for playing Steam-based games, it can be loaded with third-party software, such as alternative storefronts like Epic Games Store, Ubisoft Connect, or Origin.
-The user can also choose to replace SteamOS with a different operating system entirely, as it supports multi-booting.
-The device's built-in browser supports Xbox Cloud Gaming, allowing those with Xbox Game Pass subscriptions access to that library of games.
-Microsoft released a version of Microsoft Edge for Linux which improved support for Xbox Cloud Gaming as well as Google Stadia.
+While the Deck was designed for playing games on the Steam storefront, desktop mode allows for installation of third-party storefronts like Epic Games Store, Ubisoft Connect, or Origin.
+It is possible to replace SteamOS with a different operating system entirely or set up multi-booting.
+It is also possible to use Microsoft Edge for Xbox Cloud Gaming, allowing those with Xbox Game Pass subscriptions access to that catalogue of games.
 Newell stated that Valve would support Microsoft in bringing Xbox Game Pass to Steam and Steam Deck if they want that route.

-As part of the Steam Deck's launch, Valve released Aperture Desk Job, a spinoff game in the Portal series, for free on March 1, 2022, available to all Windows and Linux/SteamOS users.
-The game is designed to demonstrate the various features of the Steam Deck, though is still playable with a controller for other systems.

-To assist in developing and testing software for the Steam Deck, Valve released SteamOS Devkit Client and Server under open-source licenses.

-Drivers for Windows are provided by Valve and AMD, but Valve does not provide support for them.
+With the system's open nature, users have also been able to add emulators to run games that users own from other consoles or computer systems.

+Desktop interface and third-party utilities

+The Deck's operating system can also be launched into desktop mode, which uses the KDE Plasma desktop environment with an immutable file system.
+A range of third-party software tools have been developed to bring additional utility to the device, typically installed through the desktop mode on the deck.
+Examples include SteamOS plugin loader Decky, emulation manager EmuDeck and the batocera.linux distribution.

+The Steam Deck was used as a remote control for animatronics at Walt Disney World.
+It was also used for remote-operated gun turrets by Ukrainian forces defending positions during the Russian invasion of Ukraine.